ugr-sail/sinergym/docs/source/pages/extra-configuration.rst

 The format of these extra configuration parameters is a **Python dictionary** with their corresponding *keys* and *values*.

-Let's examine each parameter separately:
+Let's examine each parameter separately.

 *****************
 timestep_per_hour